SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - REPP is based on the HTTP protocol, which uses the client-server model.
 - REPP messages are transmitted using HTTP, this document refers to the HTTP [@!RFC2616] protocol specification for how data units are framed.
 - HTTP/1 and HTTP/2 use TCP as a transport protocol and this includes features to provide reliability, flow control, ordered delivery, and congestion control [@!RFC793, section 1.5] describes these features in detail; congestion control principles are described further in [@!RFC2581] and [@!RFC2914].
-HTTP/3 uses QUIC (UDP) as a transport protocol, which has builtin congestion control over UDP.
+HTTP/3 uses QUIC (UDP) as a transport protocol, which has built-in congestion control over UDP.

 - (#rest) describes how requests are processed independently of each other.
 - Errors while processing a REPP request are isolated to this request and do not effect other requests sent by the client or other clients, this is described in (#error-handling).